 How to Spatchcock Chicken (Step-by-Step INSTRUCTIONS)

+Before starting on the chicken, prepare your parchment lined baking sheet with sliced cauliflower and onion.
 Line a sheet pan with foil or parchment.
 Slice cauliflower into steaks about ½-¾ inch thick.
 Sprinkle with salt, pepper and a very light drizzling of olive oil.
 Add sliced onion and garlic cloves if you like and a scattering of herbs like thyme, sage or rosemary.

 Open the chicken up like a book and search for the lower tip of the breast bone in the inside cavity.
 Slicing the flesh there at that point will allow the bone to protrude out and the bird to flatten more easily.